miguel456/php-ip-address-logger/README.md

 - ~~Make script silently handle errors without letting end-user know (the fallback is the error handling)~~ Done
 - ~~Grab HTTP Headers and referrers, and filter them~~ Done
 - ~~Idiot Mode Done~~ REMOVED
+- Add multi-language support for each error page (based on IP) - Halfway done
 - Add web interface for easily whitelisting and "victim" retrieval, therefore not requiring technical knowledge.

 --